AymoneKouame/google-cloud-data-storage/README.md

 # Functions in the 'gc_data_storage' package.

 ## `save_data_to_bucket()`
 Function to copy data from the persistent disk into the Workspace Bucket.
+The default bucket in the All of US Researcher Workbench).
+The user is free to add their own default bucket `gs//yourbucketname` upon initiating the function.
-It supports dataframes, plots and more.
+The package supports dataframes, plots and more.
 The inputs are as follows:

 **INPUTS**
   - 'data' (required): an object; the dataframe or plot to be saved.
 To save a file (e.g. .py, .text), use 'df = None'.